NNLP-IL/Stop-Words-Hebrew/README.md

 The result provides us with a reasonable list, which, however, required little cleaning.
-On the other hand the UD does not include all the words because of its limited nature like לפיכן,בשבילכן *We will soon add a paragraph about the aggressive tokenization of UD and its effect on the project with examples and how we dealt with it*
-In the second step we went through the list manually and made corrections like removing unnecessary words and adding words that we recognized as missing.
+On the other hand the UD does not include all the words because of its limited nature like לפיכן,בשבילכן In the second step we went through the list manually and made corrections like removing unnecessary words and adding words that we recognized as missing.

 Feel free to add words using Pull Request.